The cheapest apartment rentals in Houston, right now

 The apartment has air conditioning, hardwood flooring, a breakfast bar, a ceiling fan, a walk-in closet, a fireplace and wooden cabinetry.
 The complex boasts amenities like a swimming pool and outdoor space.
 Pets are not allowed here.
 There's no leasing fee required for this rental.

-Per Walk Score ratings, the surrounding area is moderately walkable, is relatively bikeable and has some transit options.
+Walk Score indicates that the area around this address is somewhat walkable, is fairly bikeable and has a few nearby public transportation options.

 (Check out the complete listing here.)